 Doctor Answers (1) on Colonoscopy

+colonoscopy is an exam used to detect changes or abnormalities in the large intestine (colon) and rectum.
+During a colonoscopy, a long, flexible tube (colonoscope) is inserted into the rectum.
+A tiny video camera at the tip of the tube allows the doctor to view the inside of the entire colon.
+If necessary, polyps or other types of abnormal tissue can be removed through the scope during a colonoscopy.
+Tissue samples (biopsies) can be taken during a colonoscopy as well.
 A colonoscopy can help your doctor explore possible causes of abdominal pain, rectal bleeding, chronic constipation, chronic diarrhea and other intestinal problems.If you're age 50 or older and at average risk of colon cancer — you have no colon cancer risk factors other than age — your doctor may recommend a colonoscopy every 10 years or sometimes sooner to screen for colon cancer.
 Colonoscopy is one option for colon cancer screening.
 Talk with your doctor about your options.If you have had polyps before, your doctor may recommend a follow-up colonoscopy to look for and remove any additional polyps.
 This is done to reduce your risk of colon cancer.

 1/1 people found this helpful